-- (4) A Resource Entity required to provide VSS shall maintain the generator voltage or Reactive Power schedule within 2% of the Voltage Set Point while operating at less than the maximum reactive capability of the Generation Resource. - (5) Required reactive capability must be maintained at all times that the Generation Resource is On-Line.
-When a Generation Resource experiences a change that affects its reactive capability, the associated Resource Entity shall notify its QSE and TO, as soon as practicable. - (6) Each Resource Entity shall communicate any generator-owned transmission voltage limits that deviate from those identified in Section 2.7.3.1, Operational Guidelines, to ERCOT and to its QSE.
+- (5) Required reactive capability must be maintained at all times that the Generation Resource or ESR is On-Line.
+When a Generation Resource or ESR experiences a change that affects its reactive capability, the associated Resource Entity shall notify its QSE and TO, as soon as practicable but not longer than 30 minutes from becoming aware of the change in reactive capability. - (6) Each Resource Entity shall communicate any Resource Entity-owned transmission voltage limits that deviate from those identified in Section 2.7.3.1, Operational Guidelines, to ERCOT and to its QSE.